 Skip advert

 Advertisement - Article continues below

-The XC40 also received a subtle facelift in 2022 which added a reshaped front bumper, slightly slimmer LED headlights and a new rear bumper which does without the exhaust cutouts you'll find on earlier examples.
+The XC40 also received a subtle facelift in 2022, which added a reshaped front bumper, slightly slimmer LED headlights and a rear bumper that does without the exhaust cut-outs you'll find on earlier examples of XC40.

 Inside, there’s not a great deal in the way of opulence, and yet the XC40 still manages to deliver a dose of Swedish cool, much in the same way as a well-resolved IKEA living room display.
-There’s remarkably little clutter and although the actual amount of space isn’t any greater than the class average, the Volvo’s plethora of neat practical touches makes the XC40 feel a lot more ‘real-world liveable’ than many of its rivals.
+There’s remarkably little clutter, and although the actual amount of space isn’t any greater than the class average, the Volvo’s plethora of neat, practical touches make the XC40 feel a lot more ‘real-world liveable’ than many of its rivals.

 Sat-nav, stereo and infotainment

-The XC40 features a nine-inch portrait-oriented central touchscreen running an Android-based operating system with built-in online Google services, just the Volvo's larger XC60 and XC90 SUVs.
-The graphics are sharper and the shortcut keys bolder and less fiddly to use than previous Volvo set-ups – although they are still on the small side.
+The XC40 features a nine-inch portrait-oriented central touchscreen running an Android-based operating system with built-in online Google services, just like Volvo's larger XC60 and XC90 SUV siblings.
+The graphics are sharp, and the shortcut keys are bolder and less fiddly to use than previous Volvo setups – although they could still be made bigger.

-There is a physical home button below the touchscreen, while further down you'll find a large physical volume dial and a row of buttons for the radio and heated windscreens.
-However the rest of the climate controls and air-con settings are adjusted through the screen.
-For a first-time user, the set-up takes a little getting used to, but it’s hard to fault if you link it to a Google account.
+There is a physical home button below the touchscreen, while further down, you'll find a large volume dial and a row of buttons, including the hazard warning light and heated rear window (Plus trim adds a button for the heated windscreen).
+The rest of the climate controls and air-con settings are adjusted through the touchscreen.
+For a first-time user, the set-up takes a little getting used to.

+Skip advert